Imagine September is Already Here (Videos)

 Imagine

-But rains soaked us, and the flood got us…
+But rains soaked some of us, and the flood got some of them…

 Phew

-So Come September I imagine it is and would be all okay.
+So Come September I imagine it is, and would be all okay.

 September